TimTeaFan/tt_website/content/post/2023-dplyr-many-models/index.md

 #### Build formulas programmatically with 'reformulate'

-The final building block that essentially completes the many models approach is actually a base R function: `reformulate()`.
+The final building block that essentially completes the many models approach is actually a base R function: [`reformulate()`](https://rdrr.io/r/stats/delete.response.html).

-I recently posted an #RStats meme on Twitter highlighting that `reformulate()` is one of the lesser-known base R functions, even among advanced users.
+I recently posted an #RStats meme on Twitter highlighting that [`reformulate()`](https://rdrr.io/r/stats/delete.response.html) is one of the lesser-known base R functions, even among advanced users.
 The reactions to my post largely confirmed my impression.

 <e-frame src="https://twitter.com/timteafan/status/1636839375672602624"></e-frame>

-Before applying it in the many models context, let's have a look at what `reformulate()` does.
-Instead of manuallycreating a formula object by typing `y ~ x1 + x2`, we can use `reformulate()` to generate a formula object based on character vectors.
+Before applying it in the many models context, let's have a look at what [`reformulate()`](https://rdrr.io/r/stats/delete.response.html) does.
+Instead of manually creating a formula object by typing `y ~ x1 + x2`, we can use [`reformulate()`](https://rdrr.io/r/stats/delete.response.html) to generate a formula object based on character vectors.

 Important is the order of the first two arguments.
-While we start writing a formula from the left-hand side `y`, `reformulate()` takes as first argument the right-hand side.
+While we start writing a formula from the left-hand side `y`, [`reformulate()`](https://rdrr.io/r/stats/delete.response.html) takes as first argument the right-hand side.

 <div class="highlight">